 CONTRACTORs who apply or bid for an award of \$100,000 or more shall file the required certification.
-Each tier certifies to the tier above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any SUBRECIPIENT (Applicant), a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal Contract, grant, or any other award covered by 31 U.S.C. § 1352.
+Each tier certifies to the tier above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any SUBRECIPIENT (Applicant), a member of Congress, officer or employee of Congress in connection with obtaining any Federal Contract, grant, or any other award covered by 31 U.S.C. § 1352.
 Each tier shall also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any Federal award.
 Such disclosures are forwarded from tier to tier up to the Recipient.